top of page

 I graduated with my Doctorate degree in 2014 and started my first career position in a nationally ranked outpatient clinic in Texas where I focused my skills on helping patients recover from life-changing neurologic conditions like stroke, acquired brain injuries, spinal cord injuries, neurological degenerative diseases like Parkinson's Disease and ALS.
 I thoroughly enjoyed my work there but had to re-locate as my spouse's career lead us to South Carolina.

-My newfound purpose has pushed me to take a tremendous leap, headfirst into golf FULL-TIME.
-I want to provide the service that I was missing through my entire personal golf journey: guidance through exercise and golf training to optimize your physical fitness and golf skill to compete at whatever level you want to.
+I am providing the service that I was missing through my entire personal golf journey: guidance through exercise and golf training to optimize your physical fitness and golf skill to compete at whatever level you want to.
 The future is limitless in what you can achieve, and I want to be the one to help you get there.